eduvfalc/embedded-fft/README.md

 # Building

-For yor convenience, you can build the application using the script `build.sh`.
+For your convenience, you can build the application using the script `build.sh`.
 You will need cmake for that.

 # Testing